-Christmas falls in late December—as we all know—and everyone’s favorite red-nosed reindeer leads Santa’s sleigh, as the story goes.
-In the wild, of course, the only reindeer left with antlers are the females!
-(Sure, it’s fiction, but we thought this was a fun fact.)
+Christmas falls in late December and—as we all know—everyone’s favorite red-nosed reindeer leads Santa’s sleigh, as the story goes.
+In the wild, of course, the only reindeer left with antlers at Christmas are the females.
+So, is an all-girl team who finds their way to way to Santa’s house?

-All joking aside, we thought this was a fun bit of trivia.
+All joking aside, we thought this was a fun bit of wildlife trivia.

 Are you excited for Christmas this year?
 See our everything-Christmas page!